Title

 The Implementing Rules and Regulations (IRR) of Republic Act No. 10930 extends the validity period of driver's licenses in the Philippines, establishes stricter rules for issuing licenses, and implements a point system to penalize repeat offenders of traffic laws.

-The IRR of Republic Act No. 10930 aims to prescribe the necessary rules to rationalize and strengthen the policy regarding driver's licenses by extending their validity period and ensuring licenses are issued only to deserving applicants with sufficient driving skills and knowledge on road safety.
+It is an IRR promulgated pursuant to Section 7 of RA 10930 to prescribe rules rationalizing and strengthening the driver’s licensing policy by extending license validity, ensuring licenses are issued only to deserving applicants with sufficient skills and knowledge on road safety and courtesy.

 Analyze Cases Smarter, Faster